andreasschrade/andreasschrade.github.com/_posts/2017-03-28-android-threading.md

 - The main thread is also called UI thread because it is the only thread the system allows to update UI components

 Responsiveness:

-Always ensure that no long-running tasks are executed on the UI thread!
+<i>Always ensure that no long-running tasks are executed on the UI thread!</i>

 A long running task will block other sensitive tasks on the UI thread (e.g. animations)

 Example: